anik-amd/butex-notes/L3-T1/TEM-313-Industrial-Management/part-b/2-marketing-basics.md

 - The private sector is taking some responsibility for improving living conditions, and firms all over the world have elevated the role of corporate social responsibility.
 - Large companies take social responsibilities for their own benefits.
 - Textile industries are taking responsibilities for environment pollution.
-- CSR: Country Social Responsibilities.
+- CSR: Corporate Social Responsibilities.
   - Large companies have a separate department for CSR.
 They handle various social responsibilities triggers human emotions.
   - Human emotions are the most powerful tool for marketing & used by the CSR.
   - Parachute oil is a good example of social responsibility.
 They give 1% of their profit for the education.